davidlee80/spirv/README.md

 ## SPIR-V

+_Note_: This is work in progress.
+Not all instructions have yet been implemented.
+They will be in the course of the next few days.

 Package SPIR-V is a Go encoder/decoder for the Vulkan SPIR-V format.
 This is based on the [priliminary specification][1] (pdf) and is subject to change as the specification matures.